Fordham

 Study Law on Your Time

-Fordham’s evening program is #3 in the nation and #1 in New York.
-It gives working professionals and people with family obligations the opportunity to earn a law degree through a flexible program where classes are available in the evening, in condensed form, or on weekends and online.
+Fordham’s evening program is #2 in the nation according to U.S. News & World Report’s 2024 ranking of law schools, making it the top-ranked part-time J.D. program in New York.
+The program gives working professionals and people with family obligations the opportunity to earn a law degree through a flexible program where classes are available in the evening, in condensed form, on weekends, and online.

 Evening Program: Study Law, Flexibly